JiachengDeng/Point-Cloud-Visualization/README.md

 </div>

-## Mitasuba0.5.0-based Method
+## Mitsuba0.5.0-based Method
-Reference: <a href="https://www.mitsuba-renderer.org/devblog/2014/02/mitsuba-0-5-0-released/" title="Mitasuba-renderer0.5.0">Mitasuba-renderer0.5.0</a>
+Reference: <a href="https://www.mitsuba-renderer.org/devblog/2014/02/mitsuba-0-5-0-released/" title="Mitsuba-renderer0.5.0">Mitsuba-renderer0.5.0</a>

 ### Inroduction
-We develop this visualization method based on `Mitasuba` and the software can be downloaded from the link below.
+We develop this visualization method based on `Mitsuba` and the software can be downloaded from the link below.

-Download: <a href="http://www.mitsuba-renderer.org/releases/current/windows/" title="Mitasuba0.5.0-releases">Mitasuba0.5.0-releases</a>
+Download: <a href="http://www.mitsuba-renderer.org/releases/current/windows/" title="Mitsuba0.5.0-releases">Mitsuba0.5.0-releases</a>

 ### 🔥Pros&Cons
 ✔️**High Quality Rendering**